grease-xmr/grease/docs/src/20_circuits.typ

     )
 ) <tbl-update-post>

-With these outputs the the update stage is complete and the channel remains open.
+With these outputs the update stage is complete and the channel remains open.
 The peers can now transact further updates or close the channel and receive the locked XMR value *Channel Balance* in the *Monero Refund Wallet*.

 = Grease ZKP Operations <zkp-operations>